Coordinates: Introductory College Physics I

 Coordinates: Intermediate French I; Intermediate French II

 Betsy Kerr is an associate professor emerita in the Department of French and Italian.
 She has published corpus-based studies of various aspects of informal spoken French, and she has also studied the occurrence of similar features in oral narratives of learners of French.
-Her more recent research interests include how to help learners better understand the use of some problematic plural articles (des, les) in French and the assessment of vocabulary acquisition.
-Kerr is coauthor of the first-year college textbook Deux Mondes: A Communicative Approach, now in its 7th edition.
-She teaches undergraduate courses in French language and linguistics.
+Other research interests include how to help learners better understand the use of some problematic plural articles (des, les) in French and the assessment of vocabulary acquisition.
+Kerr is coauthor of the first-year college textbook Deux Mondes: A Communicative Approach, now in its 8th edition.
+Prior to her retirement, she taught undergraduate courses in French language and linguistics.

 Coordinates: Principles of Microeconomics; Principles of Macroeconomics